MinaFoundation/Core-Grants/RFCs/rfc-0010-wallet-provider-attestation-api.md

 #### Primary Functionalities:
 The proposed API should empower a Mina wallet to:
+- **Store Credential**: Store credentials to be used by an attestation program.
 - **Request Attestation**: Initiate requests to receive an attestation proof of a claim.
+- **Request Nullifier Key**: Construct a nullifier key, along with an attestation proof about that nullifier key

 ### Scenario: Requesting Attestation From a Wallet
 #### `mina_requestAttestation`